-The above expressions are indicative or suggestive of the steps in mapping of classes of objects. $R{UOAC}$ is a mapping from the three classes, U, O, A, to the class of C, representing a causal relation.
+The above expressions are indicative or suggestive of the steps in the mapping of classes of objects. $R{UOAC}$ is a mapping from the three classes, U, O, A, to the class of C, representing a causal relation.
 This leads to a referential mapping $R{ref-UOAC}$ to the relation $R{UOAC}$ that creates a reference to the semantics of U in the observed context O as a precursor to action A, which in turn forms a causal precursor to change C as stated above.
-A compositional mapping $R{UOAC}$ , that includes U in the reference to $R{UOAC}$ , and maps to the second order definition of $R{self}$ or r-self, a self observing self.
-As we noted above, right hand side of a map forms a referable object.
+A compositional mapping $R{comp-self}$ is constituted of U and the relational mapping $R{UOAC}$ , that includes U in the reference to $R{UOAC}$ , and maps to the second order definition of $R{self}$ or r-self, a self-observing self.
+As we noted above, the right-hand side of a map forms a referable object.
 This r-self may be further enriched or related to other functions of self as discussed below.
-Thus, there exists a path to represent r-self r-observing r-objects', where the r-objects include the composite of U and $R{UOAC}$ or the observing and acting unified system.
-In a re-entrant system, such a referable representation of self may even be recursive representing an r-self, that observes an observing and acting rself,n-1 for as long as the layered observation of r-self remains relevant in the evolving context.
-Any report based on this observation refers to r-self,n-1 as a conscious agency overriding the previous r-selves within every small reportable episodes.
+Thus, there exists a path to represent 'r-self r-observing r-objects', where the r-objects include the composite of U and $R{UOAC}$ or the observing and acting unified system.
+In a re-entrant system, such a referable representation of self may even be recursive, representing an r-selfn that observes an observing and acting r-selfn-1 for as long as the layered observation of r-self remains relevant in the evolving context.
+Any expression based on this observation refers to r-selfn-1 as an observing and acting agency overriding the previous r-selves within a continued episode.
+That is, a report may include only a referable observed relation involving r-self in the previous iteration.

 Similarly, when the class of action is conjugated with the observer class, the composite class may connect in contexts where the act of observing or making an observation is relevant.
-Similarly, the observer class may be conjugated with any subclasses if relevant, for instance, with visual observation, a seer; with aural sounds, a listener; with tactile senses, a touch / pressure / heat sensing agent; with thought chains, a thinker, and so on.
-Each of these classes are referably representable.
+Similarly, the observer class may be conjugated with any sub-classes if relevant, for instance, with visual observation, a seer; with aural sounds, a listener; with tactile senses, a touch / pressure / heat sensing agent; with thought chains, a thinker; and so on.
+Each of these classes is referably representable.
 We ask, "What may the class of disjunction of a seer, a listener, a touch sensor, etc., of objects semantically correspond to?"
-It is apparent that such an emergent class as a referable object may relate well in contexts where the generic semantics of an experiencer, or the self in the act of experiencing serves as an element.
-That is, mapping of such sub-classes of semantics of agency to the object r-self serves as qualifier sub-classes of r-self as a unified agency.
-It is apparent that the process of constructing an experiencer sub-class is not limited only to the three domains of senses, but applies to all that can be classified under classes of observed or sensed, such as goals, wants, thoughts, actions to match goals, or any other referable objects.
+It is apparent that such an emergent class as a referable object may relate well in contexts where the generic semantics of an experiencer, or the self in the act of experiencing, serves as an element.
+That is, the mapping of such sub-classes of semantics of agency to the object r-self serves as qualifier sub-classes of r-self as a unified agency.
+It is apparent that the process of constructing an experiencer sub-class is not limited only to the three domains of senses but applies to all that can be classified under classes of observed or sensed, such as goals, wants, thoughts, actions to match goals, or any other referable objects.
 It is instructive to label such classes of agency in linguistic terms to understand the variety of abstract qualifiers we use to qualify ourselves.